PennyLaneAI/pennylane-cirq/doc/devices/qsim.rst

     dev = qml.device('cirq.qsim', wires=2)

-This device can then be used just like other devices for the definition and evaluation of QNodes within PennyLane.
+This device can then be used just like other devices for the evaluation of QNodes within PennyLane.
 A simple quantum function that returns the expectation value of a measurement and depends on three classical input parameters would look like: